 Who I am

-I am a vocalist, songwriter, loop artist, vocal coach and producer.
+I am a vocalist, composer, arranger, producer, live looper, writer, voice coach and producer born and raised in Amsterdam, The Netherlands.
 As a singer, I’ve been involved in many styles: from baroque to deep house music and from contemporary classical to my own pop songs.
 For years, I have studied the spoken and unspoken rules of various music genres.
 But currently my focus is the authentic, intuitive voice, independent towards acknowledged traditions.

 I would like to express an opposing view against the idea that singing and music is mostly about excellence, competition and entertainment.
 Instead, it’s a way of making contact with yourself and others, and a means to explore and express your own creativity.
 To me there’s no other art form, which can affect emotion and trigger memories straight away.
 Almost every one understands the universal language of music, and we’ve all experienced that sense of interconnectedness during a shared, musical experience.
 Genuinely connecting with others gives me a lot of energy.
 As an artist, the most wonderful thing I can achieve while performing is interconnectedness, that sense of unity among all those present.
 As a coach, I experience working with people from this same principle as creative and meaningful.
 That is why it is my mission to create awareness and connection through the voice.

 What I’ve done